rl-institut/oemof-B3/docs/model_pipeline.rst

   * To adjust this setting, the attribute needs to be specified in the file :attr:`costs_efficiencies.csv`.
   * An overview of all facades, which includes `expandable` can be found in the facade attributes overview <https://oemof-tabular.readthedocs.io/en/latest/facades.html#>`_ provided by oemof.tabular.

-* The maximum capacity and the already installed capacity of specific components can be set individually
+* There is a distinction between the  maximum capacity and the already installed capacity of specific components.

-  * In the file :attr:`capacities.csv`, the already installed capacity can be set as 0 for a Greenfield assumption or as a positive numeric value for a Brownfield assumption.
+Each attribute can be set individually.

-    Changes can be done for the attribute :attr:`capacity` in :attr:`var_name`.
+  * The attribute :attr:`capacity` in :attr:`var_name` relates to the already installed capacity.
+The value can be set to 0 for a Greenfield assumption or to a positive numeric value for a Brownfield assumption.
-  * In the file :attr:`potentials.csv`, the maximum capacity can be set as a positive numeric value for the attribute :attr:`capacity_potential` in :attr:`var_name`.
-If the :attr:`capacity_potential` is left empty, an infinite capacity potential is assumed.
+  * The attribute :attr:`capacity_potential` in :attr:`var_name` relates to the maximum capacity, which can be set to a positive numeric value or left empty.
+In the latter case, an infinite capacity potential is assumed.

 .. _prepare_resources_label: